Can magnetic pulses boost speech therapy for stroke survivors?

 Summary

-This study tests whether combining a gentle brain stimulation technique (TMS) with speech therapy can improve language in people who have mild aphasia after a stroke.
-About 24 adults who had a stroke at least 6 months ago will receive 10 sessions of either real or fake TMS along with speech therapy.
-Researchers will check if the treatment helps with conversation and understanding, and look for clues about who benefits most.
+This study tests whether combining Transcranial Magnetic Stimulation (TMS) with speech therapy can improve language in people with mild aphasia after a stroke.
+About 24 adults who had a left-brain stroke at least 6 months ago will receive either real or fake TMS along with 10 days of speech therapy.
+Researchers will check if the treatment helps conversation and understanding, and look for who benefits most.

 Disclaimer Read more